 The question now is what relation this ideal of movement has to the question of whether there are close and binding communities in parkour, or whether the social is merely a necessary stage for individual self-expression and recognition?
 The answer is that the cultivation of close relationships in parkour takes place precisely because the formation of personal movement style is not an individual but a collective project.

-In parkour, the athletes are not "led" as in gymnastics, and as an athlete you have to explore and assess your surroundings and movement possibilities yourself, which is why the group plays a more significant role in the individual's development.
+In parkour, athletes are not "led" as in gymnastics, and as an athlete, you have to explore and assess your surroundings and movement possibilities yourself, which is why the group plays a more significant role in the individual's development.

 As athletes, you help each other to overcome and master the movement challenges.
 Each individual's personal movement challenges are a social project for the whole group.

 Although in parkour we cultivate personal physicality and movement style, the movement ideal of personal style helps to create close relationships and a meaningful community through mutual engagement in each other's movements.

 These close relationships are not only central to the formation of personal movement style, but also to a sense of identity and belonging to a community.
 How should we understand parkour?
 Parkour has a number of immediate similarities with extreme sports, gymnastics and other street activities, but the key point is that parkour must be understood as a unique activity that contributes in a completely new way to enjoyable and surprising experiences of the body's movement possibilities.